Observera att detta program endast ges på engelska

 OPEN HOUSE AT STOCKHOLM FILM SCHOOL

-During the spring semester, we usually invite you to our Open House-event at the film school on three occasions.
+During the spring semester, we usually invite you to our Open House-event at the film school.
 Depending on the circumstances with covid-19, the Open House-events in the coming spring semester might take place online.

 Stay updated on our upcoming Open House events by subscribing to our newsletter.